littlewey/pyBootcamp/blockchain/task-2-blockchain.md

-# Task 2, create a blockchain
+---
+title: "Keynote: Build a blockchain"
+date: 2018-02-09T19:11:59+08:00
+weight: 2
+---

 > Our task demo is highly reusing code and even some words in https://hackernoon.com/learn-blockchains-by-building-one-117428612f46 (many thanks to [Daniel van Flymen](https://hackernoon.com/@vanflymen?source=post_header_lockup)), some enhancements were added on top of that here including sender address verification, and some script clients.

 In this task, we will create a simple part of blockchain application like `bitcoin`.

 Things we will go though: